-Roadways within Village G will comfortably and safely accommodate vehicular, pedestrian, Neighborhood Electric Vehicles, and bicycle traffic.
-Through design and development of Village G, the maximum posted speed will be up to 35 miles per hour, to encourage the use of Neighborhood Electric Vehicles as an alternative mode of transportation for trips within the West Villages.
+Roadways within Village F will comfortably and safely accommodate vehicular, pedestrian, Neighborhood Electric Vehicles, and bicycle traffic.
+Through design and development of Village F, the proposed maximum posted speed will be up to 35-miles per hour, to encourage the use of Neighborhood Electric Vehicles as an alternative mode of transportation for trips within the West Villages.
 A sidewalk system will be constructed to facilitate pedestrian circulation.
 In addition, roadways will be landscaped and lit to enhance the community appearance and contribute to pedestrian comfort.
-Described below are five types of roadways and pathways that may be implemented for the village development: boulevards, mixed-use streets, avenues, residential neighborhood streets, and alleys.
+Described below are five types of roadways and pathways that may be implemented for the village development: Boulevards, Mixed-Use Streets, Avenues, Residential Neighborhood Streets, and Alleys.
 Typical cross sections are depicted in the subsequent section.

-The roadways and pathways depict improvements that may be eligible for impact fee and mobility fee credits or reimbursements and are to be constructed and maintained by the West Villages Improvement District (WVID) and/or the Master Developer.
-The phasing of roadways within Village G will be consistent with planned development phasing within Village G to provide sufficient and safe access, as well as bicycle and pedestrian connectivity, concurrent with the development, as determined by the Master Developer.
+The Roadways and Pathways depict improvements that may be eligible for impact fee and mobility fee credits or reimbursements and are to be constructed and maintained by the WVID and/or the Master Developer.
+The phasing of roadways within Village F will be consistent with Village F development phasing to provide sufficient and safe access, as well as bicycle and pedestrian connectivity, concurrent with the development, as determined by the Master Developer.